Serendipity Awards

 Japan

-Serendipity Award 2022 is given to the first authors of two serendipitous papers published in 2022: Yunjie Deng et al., "Understanding stenosis-induced platelet aggregation on a chip by high-speed optical imaging", Sensors and Actuators B: Chemical 356, 131318 (2022); Tianlong Zhang et al., "Shape-based separation of drug-treated Escherichia coli using viscoelastic microfluidics", Lab on a Chip 22, 2801 (2022).
+Serendipity Awards 2022 are given to the first authors of two serendipitous papers published in 2022: Yunjie Deng et al., "Understanding stenosis-induced platelet aggregation on a chip by high-speed optical imaging", Sensors and Actuators B: Chemical 356, 131318 (2022); Tianlong Zhang et al., "Shape-based separation of drug-treated Escherichia coli using viscoelastic microfluidics", Lab on a Chip 22, 2801 (2022).

 Yunjie Deng